learnbyexample/vim_reference/vim_reference_guide.md

 >The Vim distribution comes with a few packages that you can optionally use.
 For example, the matchit plugin.

 * `packadd! matchit` enable `matchit` package
-    * this plugin comes with Vim, see `:h matchit` for further details
+    * this plugin comes with Vim, see [:h matchit](https://vimhelp.org/matchit.txt.html) for further details
-    * `!` is used to prevent loading this plugin when Vim is started with `--noplugin` CLI option
+    * `!` is used to prevent loading this plugin when Vim is started with the `--noplugin` CLI option

 [vim-surround](https://github.com/tpope/vim-surround) is used here as an example for a third-party package.
 Installation instructions (provided in this repository) are shown below, assuming you want to enable this package at startup: